Follow these three steps to quickly become familiar with the basic usage of Monster Mash. See the rest of the page for more details.

 Monster Mash is a new sketch-based modeling and animation tool that allows you to quickly sketch a character, inflate it into 3D, and promptly animate it.
 You can perform all interactions in the sketching plane.
 No 3D manipulation is required.

 This demo accompanies a paper Dvorožňák et al.: Monster Mash: A Single-View Approach to Casual 3D Modeling and Animation published in ACM Transactions on Graphics 39(6):214 and presented at SIGGRAPH Asia 2020 conference.
+The source code for this demo is available under the Apache-2.0 license.
 The demo is free to use for evaluation and research purposes.

 Monster Mash demo should work on any platform in a recent browser that supports WebAssembly & WebGL 1.0.
 The device should also have sufficient computational resources.
 If the Monster Mash demo is crashing on your device, please check if you have installed the latest version of the operating system and your favorite web browser.